 - Customer Success Managers

 One person should ideally belong to one team to ensure efficiency.
-If you have a small team and don’t have enough people to build four teams, give each two consequent stages to help them manage the leads and customers in a more organized way.
+If you have a small team and don’t have enough people to build four teams, give each two consequent stages to help them manage the leads and an existing customer more efficiently.

 Template for SaaS Marketing Plan